one1189/wonder-walkers/README.md

 ### Images

 I sourced the Images from Google.
 For the home page my search was for “families and individuals enjoying the outdoors”, as well as “disabled outdoor activities” for the thank you and contact us page.
 For our walks, I searched for the particular trails to select the pictures I wanted.
 On the equipment page, I am personally used to wearing the vibram shoes, so I wanted to incorporate the pair I own, as its description benefits from my experience.
-The other two images on the site were found through a google search.
+The other two images on the page were found through a google search.

 ### Hero Image
 ![Hero image](/assets/images/readme%20images/hero-image-and-heading.png)

 The hero image came about through a similar search for my other images.
 I like how the color of the sky helps break the page up from its two-color scheme.
-Originally, I’d have liked the h1 element “Welcome to Wonder Walkers” to sit about the mountain with some opacity, however it works just as well in its current position.
+Originally, I’d have liked the h1 element “Welcome to Wonder Walkers” to sit above the mountain with some opacity, however it works just as well in its current position.
 Maybe that could be a future development.

 ## Testing